JeanValjean80/JeanValjean80/README.md

 #### Facts:
 - 🔭 I’m currently working on WhiskyBook, an app for whisky tastings.
+- 🔭 I'm also working on a TwitchBot with Blazor.
 - 📚 Creating development courses.
 - 🧑🏻‍💻 Ask me anything about tech.